My Life as a writer

 Which one piece of advice would you give to aspiring writers?

 I have three short pieces of writing career advice:

 People are your subject matter, individually and collectively.
 Observe them and take note.

-Try and write a little bit of something as often as you can.
+Try and write a little bit of something creative fairly frequently.
 Even if it is just one line for a larger piece.
-Don’t worry if it is good or not, just get words on page.
-Nobody has to see your work until you are ready to show it, but you can’t do anything with it while it is still in your head.
+Don’t worry if it is good or not, just get some words on a page.
+Nobody will see your work until you are ready to show it, but you can’t do much with it while it is still in your head.

 Why are you a member of WGGB?

-WGGB is my trade union, and will always be there to ensure I get fair pay and credit for my work.
+WGGB is my trade union and will always be there to ensure I get fair pay and credit for my work.
 Membership also gives me access to a network of industry professionals who can give me advice when I need it.
-I also find that people take me far more seriously as a writer because I am part of WGGB.
-Solitude is partly why I enjoy being a writer, but it is also why it can be difficult so it is great to go to WGGB events and chat to other working writers about their craft.
+Solitude is partly why I enjoy being a writer, but it is also why it can be difficult, so it is great to go to WGGB events and chat to other working writers about their craft.
+I find people take me far more seriously as a writer because I am part of WGGB.